Akkilesh-A/GoogleClone/README.md

 # 🌐 Google Clone Web App

 Welcome to the Google Clone Web App!
-This project is a simple replica of the Google search page, built using HTML and CSS.
+This project is a simple replica of the Google search page with a fully functional search bar!, built using HTML and CSS.

 ## 📸 Preview